CLAIMS ADJUSTMENT QUESTIONS AND ANSWERS

 Q: What Organizations Does Harris Claims Services Belong To?

-A: We are members in good standing with the Better Business Bureau of Chicago, the Chicagoland Chamber of Commerce and the Association of Midwest Public Insurance Adjusters, to name a few.
+A: We are members in good standing with the Better Business Bureau of Chicago, the Chicagoland Chamber of Commerce, the Association of Midwest Public Insurance Adjusters, and the Illinois Public Adjusters Association which was started by our President Jason Harris.

 Q: Do Public Insurance Adjusters Take Care Of Claims Other Than Fire?

 A: Yes.
-They will assist you in any claims you may have due to windstorm, explosion, and any other insured losses that are sustained (inland marine, business interruption, rental income, improvements and betterments, commission and profit, reporting forms, additional expense, etc.
+They will assist you in any claims you may have due to windstorm, explosion, and any other insurance losses They also handle commercial and business claims.
+These are more complicated and require more knowledge and skill.

 Q: Do They Sell Insurance Or Act As Insurance Agents?

-A: No. If they were to do so, they would become a representative of the insurance company and they would no longer represent you exclusively and independently.
+A: No. If we did we would become a representative of the insurance company and no longer represent you exclusively and independently.

 Q: If I Have A Problem Or A Complaint Concerning A Claims Adjuster Or An Insurance Company, What Should I Do?